NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/Draxie's Recipe Book.md

 **Bulk** L; **Size** med
 **Usage** held-in-one-hand

 This tiny recipe book was created by a famous draxie chef, but it instantly resizes to fit the hand and eyes of the reader.
-While most of the pages are blank and ready to receive spells, the first four pages are taken up by a complex seasoning recipe that requires a casting of [[Spells/Revealing Light|Revealing Light]].
+While most of the pages are blank and ready to receive spells, the first four pages are taken up by a complex seasoning recipe that requires a casting of [[Revealing Light|Revealing Light]].

 **Activate** `pf2:0` envision